Shreya-egov/Throttling-test-for-Console-v0.4-Web/README.md

-# 📶 2G/3G Throttling Testing using JMeter (GUI-Based) and Chrome's Dev tool (Network tab Throttling)
+# 📶 2G/3G Throttling Testing using JMeter (GUI-Based) and Chrome Dev's tool (Network tab Throttling)

 This repository contains a pre-configured **JMeter test plan (.jmx)** designed to simulate **2G and 3G network conditions** using JMeter GUI.
 It helps you understand how your application performs under limited bandwidth and higher latency.